Germany’s B2B electronic invoicing law approved

 The implementation of Germany’s mandatory B2B e-invoicing follows a phased schedule, distinguishing between the obligation to receive invoices (already active) and the obligation to issue them (future phases).

-EDI formats are allowed provided they enable the correct and complete extraction of VAT-relevant data in accordance with the EN 16931 standard (or another interoperable structured format).
+EDI formats are allowed, provided they enable the correct and complete extraction of VAT-relevant data in accordance with the EN 16931 standard (or another interoperable structured format).

-Germany has business-to-government (B2G) e-invoicing mandates in place.
+Germany has Business-to-Government (B2G) e-invoicing mandates in place.

 The Growth Opportunities Act

-On 17 November 2023, the Growth Opportunities Act (Wachstumschancengesetz), including the compulsory Business-to-Business (B2B) electronic invoicing regulation, was approved by the German Bundestag.
+On November 17, 2023, the Growth Opportunities Act (Wachstumschancengesetz), including the compulsory Business-to-Business (B2B) electronic invoicing regulation, was approved by the German Bundestag.
 The Act underwent several amendments compared to the initially submitted version.

 This final approval solidifies the B2B electronic invoicing mandate, ensuring its implementation in accordance with the previously established timelines.